karunakarrao/DevOps/git/Git.md

 Git:
 ------------------------------------------------------------------------------
-Git is an opensource, distributed version control system.
+Git is an opensource, distributed version control system. which help you maintain your code and its versions.

 Local Repository:
 ------------------------------------------------------------------------------